 I started my graduate studies at the University of Texas at Austin in Fall 2016, enrolled in a PhD program under the Mechanical Engineering department.
 My decision to further my studies beyond a bachelor's degree was motivated by the demand of engineers with advanced degrees in the robotics industry, an industry I was very much interested in building a career in.

 Having experienced the research scene as an undergraduate, I wanted to pursue a career in research and development, hence my interest in getting a PhD instead of just a master's.
-However, with my limited access to funding in robotics research, dissatisfaction of my lack of work experience, as well the ending of my research funding (of a computational materials project), I decided to graduate with a Master of Science in Mechanical Engineering in Spring 2018.
+However, with my limited access to funding in robotics research, discontent of my lack of work experience, as well the ending of my research funding (of a computational materials project), I decided to graduate with a Master of Science in Mechanical Engineering in Spring 2018.

 I encountered quantum mechanics for the first time when I took a course on mathematical modeling.
 It was one of the most intriguing subjects that I've encountered, and piqued my interest so much that I did my master's thesis in computational models of doped carbon nanotubes.

 In my second year, I worked as a Graduate Resarch Assistant under Dr. Eric Fahrenthold, investigating doping effects on the conductance of carbon nanotubes.
-Using resources provided by TACC I built computational models of carbon nanotubes to simulate its electronic properties.
+Using resources provided by TACC I built computational models of carbon nanotubes to simulate and study its electronic properties.

-I was also fortunate to make some great friends through soccer, and have participated in UT's intramural soccer in all the semesters I was here, winning three outdoor soccer and one futsal championship with my team Soccer Kids.
+I was also fortunate to make some great friends through playing soccer, and have participated in UT's intramural soccer in all the semesters I was here, winning three outdoor soccer and one futsal championship with my team Soccer Kids.

 University of Michigan

-I transferred to the University of Michigan - Ann Arbor from Sunway University in Malaysia during Fall 2013 as a Mechanical Engineering major.
+I transferred to the University of Michigan, Ann Arbor from Sunway University in Malaysia during Fall 2013 as a Mechanical Engineering major.

-I chose Mechanical Engineering because I love the versatility of Mechanical Engineers in different fields of work, and I especially love performing hands-on tasks.
+I chose Mechanical Engineering because I love the versatility of mechanical engineers in different fields of work, and I especially love performing hands-on tasks.
 Besides, my dad's experience and problem solving abilities as a mechanical engineer influenced my decision to pursue my studies in that field.

 I graduated with a Bachelor of Science in Engineering (Mechanical Engineering) and a Minor in Music in Spring 2016.